-A resident or citizen has a concern about speeding and desires a review and assessment of conditions within a specific area of the neighborhood.
+A resident has a concern about speeding and desires a review and assessment of conditions within a specific area of the neighborhood.

 The city will review the application and then perform a speed study of the area in question to determine if the location qualifies to be assessed for comprehensive traffic calming.

 Based on the data from the speed study, one of these two measures may be taken:

 Basic Traffic Calming - This service includes installation of traffic calming devices such as: